-When you first look at KingDomino (out of the box or at BoardGameArena), it looks very simple.
-Well it is, in large degree.
-There’s precious little to it, in terms of playing pieces and layout.
+When you first look at KingDomino (out of the box or at BoardGameArena), it looks very simple, and it is, in large degree.

-As the KingDomino name suggests, it’s about dominoes: forty eight of them.
-Like real dominoes, each is made up of two squares, with a join down the middle.
 In KingDomino, though, they display combinations of six types of terrain rather than numbers.
 The dominoes are nicely made, with colouring and artwork that’s pleasing to the eye.
 Most dominoes display two different terrains (like an ocean and a swamp), whilst many show two of the same type (like two forests).

 Some terrains also display one, two, or even three crowns: crown territories, if you like.
 Terrains are counted up and added to your score if they are crowned or if they link to terrains on other dominoes that are crowned.
-Just as in the good old pub game, over a pint or eight of mild and bitter, getting good connections is of paramount importance.

-To play is straightforward, players taking it in turns to pick up dominoes from a display of four, seeking to create their own ‘Kingdom’ (constrained to a 5 square x 5 domino-square matrix), and maximising the links between crown territories to get higher scores.
-However, they haven’t got an entirely free choice when it comes to making a choice.
+Play is straightforward, players taking it in turns to pick up dominoes from a display of four, seeking to create their own ‘Kingdom’ (constrained to a 5 square x 5 domino-square matrix).
+They try to maximise the links between ‘crown territories’ to get higher scores.

-Each turn, the first player to go lays down the uppermost domino from the four that are on display, ready to play.
-Having done that, they choose which domino they will play next time.
-They choose from four others that had been set out as next turn’s batch.
 The second player does the same.
 That means that two of the four next-turn dominoes now have been chosen, so the third player’s choice is only between the two that are left.
 If there’s a fourth player, they’ll have no choice at all – they have to take what’s left.

-Turn by turn, the position of players in the choosing queue changes, depending on a simple process (won’t go into it here, as this is just an overview, but it’s described in reviews).
-So pole position will change from turn to turn, and will determine in considerable degree the extent to which players can (or cannot) access the dominoes they most desire.
+So, pole position will change from turn to turn, and will determine in considerable degree the extent to which players can (or cannot) access the dominoes they most desire.
 This makes for a game that can ebb and flow.
-In which there may be early leaders, but in which their plans may be scuppered if others want to be nasty (and why shouldn’t they be?)
-It can become quite strategic, which is probably why it has won game awards, despite its apparent simplicity.
+There may be early leaders, but their plans may be scuppered if others want to hold them back.

 - can be learned quickly